9oelM/9oelM.github.io/content/blog/2021-03-13-complete-end-to-end-guide-for-developing-dockerized-lambda-with-nodejs-terraform-and-SAM-cli/index.md

 ```

 Now, apply the changes, and go back to your client app and retry the request.
 It should be working.

-# Bonus #0: connecting with VPC

-# Bonus #1: accessing the public Internet from a lambda that connects to resources inside VPC